Community-Lifeline-Status-System/clss-application/README.md

-# clss-zip
-Pre-compiled CLSS build with script to update the widget configuration
+# Pregenerated text nothing to see!